 The LINBIT® team has been busy for more than a year on development work that could put DRBD® 9 in the mainline Linux kernel, possibly as soon as the Linux 7.2 release sometime in September or October 2026.
-The current version of the DRBD kernel module that is in the mainline Linux kernel is 8.4.11.
+The current version of the DRBD kernel module in the mainline Linux kernel is 8.4.11.

 While the work to put DRBD 9 into the upstream Linux kernel is not top secret, admittedly the LINBIT team did not promote its efforts widely in the early or even mid-stages.
 Now that a Phoronix article has scooped LINBIT on the story, it seems necessary to talk more about this development work and what it means to DRBD and Linux users.

+Indeed, the passing of time has only compounded the divergence between the in-tree and out-of-tree DRBD versions.
 To summarize the significant scope of work involved in replacing the current DRBD 8.4.11 version in the Linux kernel with a 9.3 version, LINBIT CEO and DRBD creator, Philipp Reisner said in an Insights from Phil newsletter:

 The most recent release was 8.4.11, eight years ago.
 However, the development of [DRBD 9] started in October 2011.
 It was like a rewrite, in place.
 Over the course of the journey, we had to touch on every line of code to introduce the concept that a cluster can have multiple peers.